aaronguillen/prime-factorization/README.md

 # prime-factorization
 I think, at least, a pretty clever prime factorization algorithm.

 I was working on a program for Diffie-Hellman and I needed to find the primitive root for a given value.
-Finding the primitive root of a value invovles knowing that value's prime factors.
+Finding the primitive root of a value involves knowing that value's prime factors.
 My solution was ineligant, to say the least, but functional.
 It was later that I thought of this algorithm and decided to test its speed.

 I thought of the algorithm independently, though I'm sure it already exists.
 Either way, I felt pretty good when I thought of it and decided to code it.
 Of course, I used Python.
 I plan to implement it in Ruby, as well.